jundalisay/superb/content/en/research/kepler/harmony/book-1/part-26.md

 So, in the former case, given two [lines], a Rectangle was given equal to the square of the line that was to be formed, and thus the area [entered into the question] before the line [i.e. the side of the square]: in the latter case, on the contrary, having made the two [lines] that were to be made, there then follows the equality between the Rectangle of the extreme [lines] and the square of the Mean one, by Euclid VI.17 and 11.11.4'^

-In the former case the straight lines that make the area had squares commensurable with the square of the proposed Line: in the latter, from Euclid VL30 we know that we must take a square, commensu­ rable with the square of the proposed line, nam ely! times it, and from the side of this square we must subtract half the proposed line, so that there remains the required part of the proposed line; and when this part is subtracted from the proposed line there is left the other required part, (or if it is added to the whole we obtain the third re­ quired line)."^® And parts that have so many terms should, it seems, be placed in the fourth degree.
+In the former case the straight lines that make the area had squares commensurable with the square of the proposed Line: in the latter, from Euclid VL30 we know that we must take a square, commensurable with the square of the proposed line, nam ely! times it, and from the side of this square we must subtract half the proposed line, so that there remains the required part of the proposed line; and when this part is subtracted from the proposed line there is left the other required part, (or if it is added to the whole we obtain the third required line)."^® And parts that have so many terms should, it seems, be placed in the fourth degree.

-For at this point we obtain aline of higher standing than the Medial itself, whichever line it is that the proportion is found iiU': because the Medial hangs from the proposed Expressible line by a longer chain [of terms] made up of four links: whereas the parts of this [line] depend upon the ratio in which they stand directly to the proposed Expres­ sible line.
-From this it comes about that there can be many Medials all the same degree away from the Expressible line; indeed the larger part is the one and only part of an expressible line which is in this proportion, and in all cases of any line of lower standing than the Expressible^*^ there is one unique part in such proportion.
-Because of this^^ its construction is equivalent in a sense to the first degree.
+For at this point we obtain aline of higher standing than the Medial itself, whichever line it is that the proportion is found iiU': because the Medial hangs from the proposed Expressible line by a longer chain
+[of terms] made up of four links: whereas the parts of this [line] depend upon the ratio in which they stand directly to the proposed Expressible line.

+From this it comes about that there can be many Medials all the same degree away from the Expressible line; indeed the larger part is the one and only part of an expressible line which is in this proportion, and in all cases of any line of lower standing than the Expressible there is one unique part in such proportion.

+Because of this its construction is equivalent in a sense to the first degree.

 Thus when the proposed Straight Line is required to be the whole, and we seek its two parts according to this proportion {tales), then Geometers call this division in Extreme and Mean ratio.
 Certainly this name means that whereas at other times ordinary division of the whole into two parts is not concerned with proportion, or if some line [is constructed] that bears to the whole the ratio of the smaller part to the greater, then there will result four terms, two extremes and two
-Means: in this case, on the contrary, there are only three terms, the whole and the smaller part being the two extremes; and the greater part being the unique mean term.’’*’
+Means: in this case, on the contrary, there are only three terms, the whole and the smaller part being the two extremes; and the greater part being the unique mean term.

-It is also, for the same reason, called proportional section.*’’ Today both the section, and the proportion it defines, are given the title “Divine,” because of the marvelous nature of the section and its multi­ plicity of interesting properties: the foremost of which is that always when the greater part is added to the whole the compound line is
+It is also, for the same reason, called proportional section.*’’ Today both the section, and the proportion it defines, are given the title
+“Divine,” because of the marvelous nature of the section and its multi­ plicity of interesting properties: the foremost of which is that always when the greater part is added to the whole the compound line is